July 2, 2013

 While walking around the neighborhood we came across two people who were each holding a boa constrictor.
 Definitely not something I see everyday.
-Our group stopped to talk with them, and they let us hold the boas.
+Our group stopped to talk with them, and even let us hold them.
+We were all amazed and now distracted.
 The larger one, which was a yellow boa constrictor, weighed ninety-six pounds.
-I imagine that the smaller one that I had held wasn’t even half the weight of the yellow Boa.
+The smaller one I held must have weighed half of that amount.

 Finding Torah in unlikely places

 I found it to be ironic that the boas captivated our attention, considering how snakes are so often feared.
 It was almost as if we had forgotten our fears, and let go of the stories in our heads, and became more present and in the moment.

 As found in the story of Adam and Eve, it is the serpent that encourages Eve to eat the forbidden fruit from the tree of knowledge, and God curses the serpent "above all animals," causing it to become an eternal enemy of the human race.
 Eating the fruit of the Tree of Knowledge represents the beginning of the mixture of good and evil together.
 It is how the yetzer hara, the Evil Inclination, was born.